earthly/website/blog/_posts/2021-03-17-compiling-containers-dockerfiles-llvm-and-buildkit.md

 ## Building Our Own Example Frontend for `Docker build`

 Building a tokenizer and a parser as a GRPC service is beyond the scope of this article.
 But we can get our feet wet by extracting and modifying an existing frontend.
-The standard [dockerfile frontend](https://github.com/moby/buildkit/tree/master/frontend/dockerfile) is easy to disentangle from the moby project.
-I've pulled the relevant parts out into a [stand-alone repo](https://github.com/agbell/compiling-containers/tree/main/ickfile).
+The standard [dockerfile frontend](https://github.com/moby/buildkit/tree/master/frontend/dockerfile) is easy to disentangle from the Moby project.
+I've pulled the relevant parts out into a [stand-alone repository](https://github.com/agbell/compiling-containers/tree/main/ickfile).
 Let's make some trivial modifications to it and test it out.

 So far, we've only used the docker commands `FROM`, `RUN` and `COPY`.
 At a surface level, with its capitalized commands, Dockerfile syntax looks a lot like the programming language [INTERCAL](https://earthly.dev/blog/intercal-yaml-and-other-horrible-programming-languages/).
 Let change these commands to their INTERCAL equivalent and develop our own Ickfile format [^2].